 The race produced a thrilling Anglo-American duel as Bentley were challenged by the eight-cylinder Stutz, driven by Édouard Brisson and Robert Bloch.
 But despite trading positions constantly through the night, the Bentley crossed the finish line six laps ahead of the Stutz, who averaged 66.42 m.p.h.
 But it was touch-and-go for both cars; the Bentley suffering from radiator leaks and overheating, and the Stutz losing its gears.

-Millionaire Woolf Barnato began to dabble in motor sport, alongside his many sporting interests, in 1920 and having become seriously impressed with his three-litre Bentley, he bought the company in 1926.
-After paying off its debts, he invested cash to develop more powerful machines, and W. O. Bentley found himself with sufficient funding to design and engineer a new generation of cars.
+Millionaire Woolf Barnato began to dabble in motor sport in 1920, alongside his many sporting interests.
+Then he bought the company in 1926 having become seriously impressed with his three-litre Bentley.
+After paying off the Bentley’s debts, he invested cash to develop more powerful machines.
+Now W. O. Bentley, the founder and previous owner, found himself with sufficient funding to design and engineer a new generation of cars.

 For the text, I turned to a type style I have been working on for a year or more.
 This new hand drawn font is my own original design, and one that I intend to devellop further.